heshrathi/calculator_flutter/README.md

-# calculator_app
+# Calculator App
- Simple arithmatic calculator designed in Flutter using Dart language with simple UI.
+ Simple arithmetic calculator designed in Flutter using Dart language with simple UI.
 <br>
  A beginners project to get introduce to the flutter development environment.